 Before traveling, make sure any electronics you’re taking with you are fully updated.
 This keeps your electronics running smoothly and ensures that all security patches are up-to-date, making the devices less susceptible to security breaches and hackers.

 This applies to both Mac and PC users; even on a Mac, you’re susceptible to viruses, malware and other harmful files.
 Make sure you have robust anti-virus software installed on your devices.
-There are a number of different anti-virus software companies, including Total AV, PC Protect, Norton and McAfee.
+There are a number of different anti-virus software companies, like Norton and McAfee.
 If you already have anti-virus software installed, make sure you update it to the most current version before you leave.

 Change Your Passwords

 Even if you already have a strong password, you should consider creating new ones for your most sensitive accounts before going abroad.
 This is especially important for your school passwords, as these often expire and having to reset passwords in an unsecured area could pose a security risk.